 Higher in Protein

 Although Ensure is higher in calories, Boost is higher in protein.
 One 8-ounce serving of Boost Original contains 10 grams of protein, while one serving of Ensure contains 8 grams of protein.
 Most Americans get more than enough protein eating a regular diet, says Berkeley Wellness.

 Better Source of Vitamins

 Vitamin D helps you absorb calcium and is important for bone health.
-Vitamin K is needed for blood clotting and may help improve bone health in the elderly.
+Vitamin K is needed for blood clotting and may help improve bone health in older adults.
 Adequate intakes of vitamins B6 and B12 are important for preventing anemia.

 Better Source of Minerals